 By default in Bonfire, vendors are ranked based on the average of the scores entered by the evaluators.
-During a consensus meeting if the group of evaluators come to an agreement on a certain score, you previously had one of two options to enter the agreed upon score:
+During a consensus meeting, if a group of evaluators arrives at an agreement on a certain score, you previously had one of two options to enter the agreed upon score:

 - Have each Evaluator change their scores individually

 - The Project Owner running the project would have to change each of the scores on behalf of the evaluators

 To make changes easier for users, and to allow organizations who run a Consensus Scoring workflow, we created the Consensus Scoring feature.

 This feature will allow you to enter a single score that will override the average and all other scores entered for that particular criteria.

 NOTE: This feature is not enabled by default.
 Please contact Bonfire Support to have it turned on.

 First, navigate to your project and on the Project Details page, select Edit Project from the Actions menu.
 Check off Consensus Scoring under the Configurations dropdown menu to enable the feature for that particular project.

 Consensus scoring a Questionnaire?
 Please read Consensus Scoring Questionnaires